-Holy Rosary Catholic School, Preschool through Grade 8, is accredited by Cognia and the State of Indiana Department of Education and has earned an "A" rating (Exemplary) and Four Star status.
+Holy Rosary Catholic School, Preschool through Grade 8, is accredited through Lumen Accreditation and in good standing with The Catholic University of America, is accredited through Cognia and the State of Indiana Department of Education.
 Holy Rosary is a member of the National Catholic Education Association and the Indiana Non-Public Education Association.